barryclark/jekyll-now/_posts/2019-04-28-navigating-the-cloud-native-ecosystem-gdg-cloud-london.md

 redirect_from: /navigating-cloud-native/
 ---

-I spoke at Google Developer Groups Cloud London on "Navigating the cloud native ecosystem".

-Summary:

 * The impact of open source is both personal and universal.

 * Understand how you want to contribute to open source, and specialize.

 * Find sponsors to help you with the unspoken rules of open source.

 Resources: